hellums/lacey-bacon/README.md

 Same as above, except replace the "source env/bin/activate" command in step 4 with
   - >env\Scripts\activate (or activate.bat)

+(If using VSC, use a DOS command prompt terminal, NOT PowerShell)

 ## To view Jupyter Notebook output and data analysis
 - [Notebook/EDA](https://github.com/hellums/lacey-bacon/blob/root/romcomEDA.ipynb)
 (or open romcomEDA.pdf in the project folder using Adobe or other PDF viewer)